akamura/akamura/README.md

 ## Welcome to My GitHub Page!

 I'm all about technology and deeply committed to the open-source community.
 While I'm not into fitness or keto, I'm a big fan of savoring delicious traditional food and embarking on adventures worldwide 🌍🍔✈️.
-I strongly believe in the value of open dialogue, just like the open-source culture of **sharing for growth**. o me, there's nothing quite like sitting at a table, engaging in diverse discussions, and savoring delicious food.
+I strongly believe in the value of open dialogue, just like the open-source culture of **sharing for growth**.
+For me, there's nothing quite like sitting at a table, engaging in diverse discussions, and savoring delicious food.
 This experience mirrors how varied perspectives enrich the open-source community..

 ### About Me